1895 U.S. National Championships (tennis)

-List of champions of the 1895 U.S. National Championships tennis tournament (now known as the US Open).
-The men's tournament was held from 18 August to 25 August on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
-The women's tournament was held from 25 June to 29 June on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
-It was the 16th U.S. National Championships and the second Grand Slam tournament of the year.
+The 1895 U.S. National Championships (now known as the US Open) was a tennis tournament that took place in June and August of 1895.
+The women's tournament was held from June 25 to June 29 on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The men's tournament was held from August 18 to August 25 on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
+It was the 15th U.S. National Championships and the second Grand Slam tournament of the year.